Adventures in Thai Cooking & Travel

 Try this recipe also with squid, scallops, shelled mussels and clams and firm fish, or a combination of seafood.
 It is delicious with sea bass.

-Recipe is Copyright © 2000 Kasma Loha-unchit in Dancing Shrimp.
+Recipe Copyright © 2000 Kasma Loha-unchit in Dancing Shrimp.
 All rights reserved.